Woodland & Forest Walks: Wander Through the Trees

 - The Skirrid (Ysgyryd Fawr) Circular Walk in the Black Mountains, AbergavennyThe Skirrid is the smallest of the 3 in Abergavenny, but I think it may have the best views in every direction, and if you can get up there for a sunset, you will be able to see the sun drop right behind the sugar loaf opposite, it is an amazing experience.

-- Sugar Loaf, Abergavenny – Up St Mary’s Vale Wood, Down Deri Allt ValleyThis is the very first mountain I hiked up, and for a long time it was the only one I did every Sunday morning, and gradually I built up the confidence and the kit to go explore other places, but this mountain is a classic, and it has fantastic views, and the good thing is, it has easier & harder routes up and you can add it into other routes just as easily.
+- Sugar Loaf 7 Mile Circular Walk, Abergavenny – Up St Mary’s Vale Wood, Down Deri Allt ValleyThis is the very first mountain I hiked up, and for a long time it was the only one I did every Sunday morning, and gradually I built up the confidence and the kit to go explore other places, but this mountain is a classic, and it has fantastic views, and the good thing is, it has easier & harder routes up and you can add it into other routes just as easily.

-- Crickhowell, Llangattock Escarpment circular up to Craig Y Cilau & visit Eglwys Faen or Church CaveCrickhowell and Llangattock have a large number of hiking and walking routes in and around the villages and mountains, and this once again starts in the Crickhowell Secondary school car park, which is always available to park in as I mostly head out on Sundays, so when visiting Crickhowell, be sure to try that School car park first.
+- Crickhowell, Llangattock Escarpment Circular up to Craig Y Cilau & a Visit to Eglwys Faen or Church CaveCrickhowell and Llangattock have a large number of hiking and walking routes in and around the villages and mountains, and this once again starts in the Crickhowell Secondary school car park, which is always available to park in as I mostly head out on Sundays, so when visiting Crickhowell, be sure to try that School car park first.

 - Twmbarlwm Circular Walk – Iron Age Hill Fort walk above Cwmcarn, South WalesMany people will know this area for different reasons, the Cwmcarn forest drive is very popular and a really nice day out, and this mountain is also very popular with mountain bikers, and add in the Twmbarlwm Walk, and you have an all-round beautiful spot for everyone, this is a beautiful walk, topped off with a visit to the Iron Age Hillfort.